peterwwillis/devopsyoga-content/culture/index.md

 Making IT cheaper and more efficient doesn't give you a better product, it just means you spent less on IT.
 This is part of why DevOps is about inter-team collaboration.

----
-To continue learning about DevOps, read about its [Practices](../practices/).

 [1]: https://itrevolution.com/devops-culture-part-1/